texasaggie97/desktop/README.md

 familiar with the source.
 The [documentation](docs/) folder also contains more resources relevant to the project.

-If you're looking for something to work on, check out the [help wanted](https://github.com/desktop/desktop/issues?q=is%3Aissue+is%3Aopen+label%3A%22help%20wanted%22) label.
+If you're looking for something to work on, check out the [help-wanted](https://github.com/desktop/desktop/issues?q=is%3Aissue+is%3Aopen+label%3A%22help-wanted%22) label.

 ## More Resources